Enter your email here to receive Weekly Wide-Awake

 Ireland Day 9: Doolin to Cork

-It takes about two and a half hours to drive from Doolin to Cork, Ireland’s 2nd largest city situated in the Southwest of the country.
-Most of the route winds through cows and sheep and countryside.
+It takes about two and a half hours to drive from Doolin to Cork, Ireland’s 2nd largest city in the country’s Southwest—most of the route winds through cows and sheep and countryside.
 We had been making similar drives for days, and I had relaxed into my role as chief navigator.
 (Yes.
 GPS works perfectly in Ireland.)
-My fists were a bitt less clinched, having grown accustomed to the proximity of shrubbery and stone walls right outside my door.
+My fists were slightly less clenched, having grown accustomed to the proximity of shrubbery and stone walls right outside my door.
 Our drives — the getting from point A to point B — were moments to take in a bit of the journey.
 They were times to reflect on where we had been and where we were going.
 Digesting it all happened in fits and starts as we made sure not to miss turns while we dodged speeding locals.
-Sometimes silence hovered with its own whisper.
+Sometimes silence hovered with its whisper.

-We arrived at The River Lee Hotel in early afternoon.
-The hotel stands next to a canal about a 10 minute walk from St. Patrick’s Street and Cork’s City Centre.
-I was immediately struck by its modern architecture — lots of steel and glass and edge.
-The elegant grays felt absolutely warm as we were welcomed by staff who explained the logistics of finding the complementary parking garage, the location of our room and other amenities, and where to get something to eat if we were hungry.
-We made our way to our room (with a reduced number of bags because we had reorganized our ridiculous load before we left Doolin and left two of our three suitcases in the car.)
-We found our room and immediately noticed our quintessential Cork canal view.
-(We also noticed our first stand alone shower — one not part of a bath tub — of the entire trip.)
+We arrived at The River Lee Hotel in the early afternoon.
+The hotel stands next to a canal about 10 minutes from St. Patrick’s Street and Cork’s City Centre.
+I was immediately struck by its modern architecture — lots of steel, glass, and edge.
+The elegant grays warmed the space.
+Staff greeted us and explained the logistics of finding the complementary parking garage, the location of our room and other amenities, and where to get something to eat if we were hungry.
+We made our way to our room (with fewer bags because we had reorganized our ridiculous load before we left Doolin and left two of our three suitcases in the car).
+We found our room and immediately saw our quintessential Cork canal view.
+(We also noticed the entire trip’s first stand-alone shower — one not part of a bathtub.)
 We threw our stuff down and headed out to see Cork.

-We then ventured to The Oval, and Mutton Lane, sharing a pint in each.
+We then ventured to The Oval and Mutton Lane, sharing a pint.

 We headed back to The River Lee for dinner at The Grill Room.
-The entire experience at the Grill Room was amazing.
+The entire experience at the Grill Room was incredible.
 It was not hard to immediately relax into the meal.
-From the minute we entered the dining room we were treated with the perfect amount of attention and care.
-We shared a half-dozen Ballycotton oysters served in ponzu dressing, harissa gambas pil pil, grilled Dover sole served in citrus caper butter and grilled asparagus, and the Ballycotton market fish of the day, grilled Hake.
-For dessert we shared the dark chocolate and yuzu tart.
+We were treated with attention and care the minute we entered the dining room.
+We shared a half-dozen Ballycotton oysters served in ponzu dressing, harissa gambas pil pil, grilled Dover sole served in citrus caper butter and grilled asparagus, and the Ballycotton market fish of the day — grilled Hake.
+For dessert, we shared dark chocolate and yuzu tart.

 About Katie